-The futures market has Novak Djokovic as the top choice on the men’s side, followed by Daniil Medvedev and Dominic Thiem.
-Naomi Osaka tops the list for the ladies, followed by Ashleigh Barty and Bianca Andreescu.
-On an all-time basis in the modern era, Djokovic leads the way with eight wins for the men, while Serena Williams leads the women with seven.
+On an all-time basis in the modern era, Novak Djokovic leads the way with eight wins for the men, while Serena Williams leads the women with seven.

 Just before the calendar gets set to turn from spring into summer, the clay courts at Roland-Garros take center stage.
 This is a grueling event that has gotten the best of many players through the years.
 Here’s what you need to know about the next edition:

-Rafael Nadal is currently the top favorite in the futures market, followed by Djokovic and Thiem.
-Iga Swiatek and Simona Halep are co-favorites on the women’s side.
-In the open era, Nadal has been the biggest force here with 13 victories.
+In the open era, Rafael Nadal has been the biggest force here with 13 victories.
 Chris Evert leads the lady’s side over that span with seven French Open wins.

-This event was canceled in 2020, but futures odds for the next edition are up and running.
+Futures odds for the next edition are up and running.
 As arguably the most famous and popular of the four slams, Wimbledon has a special place in the heart of tennis fans and bettors.
-Here’s the scoop on 2021:

-When any of the four slams roll around, be on the lookout for some special bets from the leading sportsbook operators.
+When any of the four slams roll around, be on the lookout for some special bets from the leading Iowa online sportsbooks.
 You may see some odds boosts on matches or props, or there may even be the potential for enhanced returns on the tournament favorites.

 There are a lot of different options to consider for the average tennis tournament.
 Each event has a set of favorites who look poised to make some noise, while the sports daily schedule will be filled with head-to-head matches.
 Here’s a look at the top wagering types, along with how the odds work.

 For each ATP and WTA event, you can place your bets on the outright winner of the tournament.
 Sportsbooks will release tennis odds for all players on the field.
-On the men’s side, numbers for a few favorites might look like this:
+On the men’s side, numbers for a few favorites at DraftKings Iowa might look like this: